htmlburger/carbon-fields-docs/documentation/3-complex-field/5-setup-methods.md

 `set_layout($layout)`

-There are two layouts available for displaying a complex field:
+There are 3 layouts available for displaying a complex field:

 * `grid` *(default)* – lists the complex groups as a grid.
-Each field in the group is displayed in a new line with the label first and the user control after it.
+Each field in the group is displayed in a new line with the label first and the form controls after it
+* `tabbed-horizontal` – groups are displayed as horizontal tabs
-* `tabbed` – groups are displayed as tabs.
-If the group has a label, it will be displayed in the tabs navigation.
-The fields style is similar to the grid layout.
+* `tabbed-vertical` - groups are displayed as vertical tabs

+For tabbed layouts the group label will be displayed in the tabs navigation.

+Tabbed layouts are intended to clean up the user interface of field-heavy pages.

 `set_min($min)`